 The Randstad Workmonitor, commissioned by recruitment and HR services specialists Randstad, surveys over 13,000 people across 32 countries each quarter and is a leading indicator of employee intentions and confidence levels globally.

-The drop in mobility and jobseeker confidence in Australia comes at a time of soft business conditions, rising business and consumer confidence, and rising unemployment levels - now at the highest level since 2009.
+The drop in mobility and jobseeker confidence in Australia comes at a time of soft business conditions, rising business and consumer confidence, and rising unemployment levels - now at the highest since 2009.

-With that being said, cautious hiring intent is still being experienced amongst Australians, seen through the highest unemployment rate in the last four years and a steady decrease in job advertisements, both online and print.
+That said, cautious hiring intent is still being experienced amongst Australians, seen through the highest unemployment rate in the last four years and a steady decrease in job advertisements, both online and print.

-To counter these sentiments, clear communication between both parties about the role, goals, objectives, expected outcomes and the terms of engagement, ensuring that employees work to the best of their ability regardless of the type of employment they have within your business.
+To counter these sentiments, clear communication between both parties about the role, goals, objectives, expected outcomes and the terms of engagement, ensuring that employees work to the best of their ability regardless of the employment they have within your business.

 Managers must continuously be conscious of the sentiments felt by their employees and their performance and be sure to immediately alleviate any concerns as they arise.learn more